Haender-Michael/Phase-1-Project/README.md

 - How well are passengers protected in the event of an aircraft crash For top Aircraft Manufacturers?

 ## Data Analysis
-In this part:
+In this section, we apply data-driven methodologies to support informed business decisions:
-- Visualization
+- **Data Visualization** – Clear graphical representations to highlight key trends.
-- Correlational Analysis
+- **Correlational Analysis** – Identifying relationships between critical aviation factors.
-- Pattern Recognition
+- **Pattern Recognition** – Detecting recurring themes to enhance risk mitigation strategies.
-- Trend Identification
+- **Trend Identification** – Assessing historical data to forecast future outcomes.
-- Insights and Findings
+- **Actionable Insights** – Extracting meaningful findings to optimize operational efficiency.
-- risk assessment
+- **Risk Assessment** – Evaluating aviation safety metrics to minimize potential liabilities.
 ### Which aircraft makes have suffered the fewest and the most accidents?
 To address this question a bar chart of the top 5 Aircraft Makes that have suffered the most accidents and the 5 that have suffered the fewest will be provided.
 ![image alt](https://github.com/Haender-Michael/Phase-1-Project/blob/63e87f67892f84f2a77bcebb9b12aadfa7f5ab19/images/image1.png)